-It’s shocking to learn how many people working from home have in fact caused a new injury or kick up an old one since COVID.
+It’s shocking to learn how many people working from home have in fact caused a new injury or kicked up an old one since COVID.
 Why is this happening?
 With the country locking down due to the COVID pandemic and following stay at home orders to socially distance ourselves, the home office turns out to be the safety-polar opposite of the office workstation.

 A July 2020 survey by Lenovo reported 71% of over 20,000 remote workers became hurt from working at home since starting to work from home due to the pandemic.
 Some of the complaints include lower back pain and neck pain, poor posture, headaches, difficult sleeping, and eye strain.
 It’s no wonder this could happen because no one was prepared for the switch.
 What are companies and workers doing to address this problem?
 Learn one option here.

 I’ve been talking with clients and colleagues who have been working from home since March 2020.
-They say their body can tell something isn’t right about their home workstation.
+They say their body can tell when something isn’t right about their home workstation.
 The real shock to me are the comments like “I just push through the discomfort” and “I’m getting good at ignoring how my body feels.”

 Comments like these come with real long term consequences if they are not addressed.
 It’s my perception that workers in general dont like to complain to their bosses.
 In my line of work as a Physical Therapist and an Ergonomic Specialist, I need clients to tell me what they are feeling and where they have their “pain points”.
 So I hear what bosses won’t necessarily catch wind of.
 It makes me think, “how many remote workers are suffering in silence?”